Computer Science Major (B.S.)

 Computer science majors must maintain an overall grade-point average of 2.0 or better in all required computer science, mathematics, and computer engineering courses in order to graduate.
 If at the end of any semester, including the first, a student's cumulative grade-point average in these courses falls below 2.0, the student may not be allowed to continue as a CS major.

-In order to meet the CS major requirements, the following courses must be passed with a grade of C- or better CS 410C, CS 410P, CS 415, CS 416, CS 420, CS 515, CS 520, IT 403
+The following courses or their equivalents must be passed with a grade of C- or better in order to meet the CS major requirements: CS 415, CS 416, CS 420, CS 515, CS 520, and IT 403.

 If a student wishing to transfer into the computer science major has any coursework that is applicable to the major, the grades in those courses must satisfy the minimum grade requirements for the B.S. degree in computer science.
 The student must have an overall grade-point average of 2.0 or better in all courses taken at the university.